 Last Updated on by

 Another consumer benefit of shopping with Patagonia is their stance on environmental impact.
-Although you will see a “Made in Vietnam” tag on some of the clothing, such as this Nano Puff jacket, you can rest assured that it was made with the environment and the people in mind.
+Although you will see a “Made in Vietnam” tag on some of the clothing, such as this Patagonia Nano Puff Jacket, you can rest assured that it was made with the environment and the people in mind.
 Patagonia doesn’t just outsource the production of their clothing to a random factory.
 They actually have a few overseas companies that hire employees.

 Patagonia is truly a great brand and their Nano Puff jacket is nothing short of awesome.
-This jacket was based on a Nano Puff pullover jacket.
+This jacket was based on a Patagonia Nano Puff pullover jacket.
 Although the pullover was popular, naturally people really wanted the simplicity of a front zipper.
 Patagonia delivered.